 Script type suffixes

-Azul determines the Roblox script class from the file’s suffix when syncing local changes back to Studio, and writes the correct suffix when mirroring Studio to disk.| Studio class | File suffix |
+Azul determines the Roblox script class from the file’s suffix when syncing local changes back to Studio, and writes the correct suffix when mirroring Studio to disk.By default, ModuleScripts have no suffix.
+You can opt into

 .module.luau suffixes for all ModuleScripts by enabling suffixModuleScripts in your CLI config.Nested instances under scripts

 When a script has child instances in Studio, Azul can’t flatten them all into one file.
 Instead, it uses a sibling folder pattern: the script file keeps its normal name, and a folder with the same base name holds the children.
-Example — a script with a nested child:| Studio path | Local path |
+Example — a script with a nested child:

 ParentScript.server.luau) and its sibling folder (ParentScript/) sit next to each other at the same directory level.
 This makes the parent–child relationship clear without hiding any files inside the script itself.